tstatler/doctools/guides/acs/releasenotes/README.md

     and [push_notification/notify_token.json](#!/api/PushNotifications-method-notify_tokens).

   * Add ability to schedule push notifications to be sent at specific times and intervals.
-This feature is only avaiable to Enterprise customers.
+This feature is only available to Enterprise customers.
 See [PushSchedules](#!/api/PushSchedules).

   * Changed PushNotification API to use `android` as the push notification type for either MQTT or GCM.
     After you have configured the ACS web console for either MQTT or GCM,